-For the Low Income Housing Tax Credit (LIHTC) program KHRC will collaborate with cities, counties, and regions of the state to determine high need areas for rental housing.
-The HOME, HTF, and Low Income Housing Tax Credit staff works closely together to ensure the most efficient use of rental housing funding.
+For the Low-Income Housing Tax Credit (LIHTC) program KHRC will collaborate with cities, counties, and regions of the state to determine high need areas for rental housing.
+The HOME staff and Low-Income Housing Tax Credit staff works closely together to ensure the most efficient use of rental housing funding.